-But most American brokerages do not have access to international stock exchanges.
+However, most American brokerages do not have access to international stock exchanges.

 There are plenty of companies around the world that have also brought investors high returns over the years.

-Until last year, China was an incredible market for growth, especially amongst its big tech firms.
+Until last year, China was an incredible market for growth, especially among its big tech firms.
 Before the regulatory crackdowns, major Chinese tech companies were on par with the mega-cap tech companies in the US.

-No Foreign Currency Fees
+2. No Foreign Currency Fees

-No Foreign Tax Liabilities
+3. No Foreign Tax Liabilities

-Foreign Companies Get US Exposure
+4. Foreign Companies Get US Exposure

 By getting exposure to US investors, foreign companies can likely raise more capital than in their home market.
 Of course, this leads to the usual ability to expand the business and grow operations.